 - Comes with a lot of languages already builtin! – English, German, Simplified Chinese and a lot of others

 - No more juggling with .mo-files! – qTranslate will download them automatically for you

 - Choose one of 3 Modes to make your URLs pretty and SEO-friendly. – The everywhere compatible ?lang=en, simple and beautiful /en/foo/ or nice and neat en.yoursite.com

-- One language for each URL – Users and SEO will thank you for not mixing multilingual content
+- One language for each URL – Users, and your SEO ranking, will thank you for not mixing multilingual content

 qTranslate supports infinite languages, which can be easily added/modified/deleted via the comfortable Configuration Page.
 All you need to do is activate the plugin and start writing the content.

 Comparing WPML and QTranslate

 qTranslate stores all languages alternatives for each post in the same post, whereas WPML manages multilingual posts in one post per language.
 Translations in WPML are then linked together, indicating that one page is the translation of another.
 Each of this plugin has advantages and disadvantages.

 Here is a comparison between qTranslate and WPML: